jython/book/chapter19.rst

   maintain a cache or compute an index.

   Having said that, daemon threads are certainly convenient when playing around with some ideas.
 Maybe your lifecycle management of a program is to use "Control-C" to terminate.
 Unlike regular threads, running daemon threads won't get in the way and prevent JVM shutdown.
+Likewise, a latter example demonstrating deadlock uses daemon threads to enable the code shutdown.

   With that in mind, it's generally best not use daemon threads.
 At the very least, serious thought should be given to their usage.